John Q. Tufts: Personal

 On September 4, 1902, he died at his home, 3303 South Grand Avenue, at age 68.
-He was survived by his wife and ten children, Mrs. F.M.
-Lyon, Mrs. A.B.
-Cass, Mrs. Will Muir, Edward B. Tufts, John Q. Tufts Jr., Will A. Tufts, Carl R. Tufts and Roy N. Tufts, all of Los Angeles; Mrs. Robert Frick of San Francisco, and Mrs. T.A.
-Sanson of Indian Territory.
+He was survived by his wife and ten children, Anna D. Lyon, Emily F. Cass, Martha W. Muir, Edward B. Tufts, John Q. Tufts Jr., Will A. Tufts, Carl R. Tufts and Roy N. Tufts, all of Los Angeles; Maud S. Frick of San Francisco, and Eva S. Sanson of Indian Territory.
 He was interred in Angelus Cemetery in Central Los Angeles.

 Vocation

 Agriculture

 In 1858, Tufts moved to Cedar County, Iowa, and was a farmer near Wilton in that county.

 Iowa

-Tufts was a member of the Iowa House of Representatives in 1870, 1872 and 1874.
+Tufts was a member of the Iowa House of Representatives in 1870, to 1875.
 In his final term he was the chairman of the Railroad Committee of the Iowa House and was considered a strong advocate for railroad regulation.

 U.S. government

 In 1874 he was elected as a Republican to represent Iowa's 2nd congressional district in the United States House of Representatives.
 He did not run for re-election in 1876.
 He served in Congress from March 4, 1875, to March 3, 1877.
 He was also a United States Indian Agent in the Union Agency at Muskogee in the Indian Territory (now Oklahoma), from 1879 to 1887.